lukearp/Azure-IAC-Bicep/Modules/Microsoft.Web/hostingEnvironments/ReadMe.md

 Deploys an ASE (Currently V2 only) to an existing Subnet.
 The Subnet must be dedicated for the ASE

 # What does this module require?
 A Virtual Network that has a dedicated Subnet (minimum of /27 but /24 is recommended) for the ASE Deployment.
+Microsoft.Web/hostingEnvironment Subnet Delegation is required before deployment.

-If a NSG is on the ASE Subnet, the following Inbound rules need to be allowed Use | From | To
+If a NSG is on the ASE Subnet, the following Inbound rules need to be allowed for ASEv2 Use | From | To
 ----|------|----
 Management | App Service management addresses | ASE Subnet